NATIONAL OLYMPIC COMMITTEE

 Compiled by Harvey Abrams, BS, MAT, Ph.D/abd

-This National Olympic Committee Directory consists of four pages of information about the Olympic Movement in every nation that participates in the Olympic Games.
+This National Olympic Committee Directory consists of four (4) pages of information about the Olympic Movement in every nation that participates in the Olympic Games.
 You will also find much more than Olympic material including history, politics, economics, culture -- all those forces that can have an effect upon people, sports and the Olympic Games.
 Forces can bring people together in sport -- or keep them apart via boycotts and wars.
-The Olympic Games reflects what is happening in the world at that time.
+The Olympic Games reflect what is happening in the world at that time.

-These pages list all the National Olympic Committees (NOC) that are recognized by the International Olympic Committee (IOC) as of February 2008.
-Each page offers a different way of studying the International Olympic Movement as well as the history of sport in general.
+Each of these four pages offers a different way of studying the Olympic Movement as well as the history of sport in general.

 ABOUT ME